18F/partnership-playbook/README.md

 This playbook is a complement to the [U.S. Digital Services Playbook](https://playbook.cio.gov), which some 18F staffers assisted in authoring.

+This playbook is a set of markdown files and is published to the web using [18F Pages](https://github.com/18F/pages/).

 ### Public domain

 This project is in the worldwide [public domain](LICENSE.md).
 As stated in [CONTRIBUTING](CONTRIBUTING.md):